-As mentioned, this study is far from being done.
 The continued development and scaling up of Mr. Meteo are considered imperative for all stakeholders.
 In the spirit of the iterative nature of our design methodology, the results of this study will form the basis for further development.
-The current system will be deployed long-term and expanded in terms of language and reach.
+In collaboration with Cowtribe and SARI, the current system will be expanded in terms of language and reach.
 Additional hardware will be procured to enable the system reach more communities and also deployed to regions that speak other languages.
-This will aid long-term evaluation of the study and system.
-In addition, Cowtribe will like to explore the build of a system around the same design to facilitate the dissemination of veterinary-based information to aid animal farmers in rural communities.
-The added complexity of integrating more varied information into the system will be subsequently delved into.
-Another future modification is the transmission of pre-recorded audio over FM frequency using a Raspberry Pi in tandem with Kasadaka.
-The general concept is to setup a device within a community, utilize Kasadaka to call in as administrator and leave recorded messages which the system will then transmit over a pre-determined FM frequency within a short range.
-This will be useful for delivering variable information which may have been hitherto cumbersome to create pre-existing voice fragments for (e.g. Mr. Meteo - Seasonal Forecasts, Disease Outbreaks, Other alerts) In addition, use cases that only require concatenation of preexisting voice fragments (e.g. Mr. Meteo -Daily Updates) can also be triggered by SMS containing code for the required concatenation.
+In addition, Cowtribe will like to explore the build of a system around the same design to, alongside climate information, facilitate the dissemination of veterinary-based information to aid animal farmers in rural communities.
+Another future modification is the transmission of pre-recorded audio over FM frequency using the Raspberry Pi.
+The general concept is to setup a device within a community, utilize Kasadaka to call as admin and leave recorded messages which the system will then transmit over a pre-determined FM frequency.
+This will be useful for delivering variable information which may have been hitherto cumbersome to create pre-existing voice fragments for (e.g. Mr. Meteo - Seasonal Forecasts, Disease Outbreaks, Other alerts) In addition, use cases that only require concatenation of pre-existing voice fragments (e.g. Mr. Meteo -Daily Updates) can also be triggered by SMS containing code for the required concatenation.
+This implementation (dubbed RadioNet) has already taken place in conjunction with SARI and The Internet Society 6